 In the previous section the configure command was issued without specifying which Fortran compiler to use.
 For that to work we were depending on the CAM configure script to select a default compiler.

-One of the differences between the CAM standalone build and a build using the CESM scripts is that CAM's configure provides defaults based on the operating system name (as determined by the Perl internal variable \$OSNAME), while the CESM scripts require the user to specify a specific machine (and compiler if the machine supports more than one) as an argument to the create_newcase command.
+One of the differences between the CAM standalone build and a build using the CESM scripts is that CAM provides defaults based on the operating system name (as determined by the Perl internal variable \$OS-NAME), while the CESM scripts require the user to specify the machine (and compiler if the machine supports more than one) as an argument to the create_newcase command.